The Institute of Public Affairs presents The Heretic: Inside Peter Ridd’s fight for freedom of speech on climate change.

-Tune in and listen to the fascinating story of how Dr Peter Ridd took on the academic establishment, and won.
+Tune in and listen to the fascinating story of how Dr Peter Ridd took on the academic establishment.

 IPA Members will have access to extended content, as well as updates on the case and exclusive events, including a special IPA Town Hall Talk event with Peter Ridd.
 To become an IPA member click here now.

 Episode 1: ‘The Truth about the Reef’

 In the first episode of The Heretic, we meet Dr Peter Ridd – a marine geophysicist, lifelong environmentalist and expert on the Great Barrier Reef – and hear about why the conventional wisdom that ‘climate change is killing the reef’ may very well be completely wrong.
 Peter explains why he spoke out against reef science coming out of his then-employer, James Cook University, and recalls the first complaints raised about him.

 We’ll also hear more about climate change from the IPA’s Dr Jennifer Marohasy, and from Professor David Vaux of the Walter and Eliza Hall Institute about problems with a lot of scientific research in Australia.

 A controversial chapter in the IPA’s Climate Change: The Facts and subsequent interview on Sky News triggers a new round of ‘disciplinary proceedings’ with James Cook University, and Peter faces months of warnings, censures, gag orders and procedurally-dubious ‘star chambers’, culminating in his unlawful sacking from JCU.